 Note that starting in release 6.2, you can export and import Worksheets with filters using a flat

-Refer to Migrate and restore objects to add a filter to a Worksheet through the TML file.
+Refer to Migrate and restore Worksheets to add a filter to a Worksheet through the TSL file.

 To add a filter to a worksheet through the user interface: